Alaska town buried in snow gets help digging out

-ANCHORAGE, Alaska National Guardsman were helping residents of the Prince William Sound fishing town of Cordova dig out on Monday following weeks of storms that have left parts of the town buried in more than 10 feet of snow.
+ANCHORAGE, Alaska National Guardsman were helping residents of the Alaskan fishing town of Cordova in the Prince William Sound dig out on Monday following weeks of snowstorms that left parts of the town buried in more than 10 feet (3 meters) of snow.

 More than 50 Guardsmen helped shovel snow off roofs, while heavy equipment barged in Sunday on night was being put to work moving and disposing of the snow, state officials said.